Transcribe Persian audio to text

 Efficient, fast, and natural text to speech with StyleTTS 2!

-Generate audio from text input
+Generate speech from text

 Persian Speech Transcription is an AI-powered tool designed to convert spoken Persian audio into written text.
 It leverages advanced speech recognition technology to accurately transcribe conversations, speeches, interviews, and other audio content in the Persian language.
 This tool is particularly useful for linguists, researchers, content creators, and businesses needing to work with Persian audio data.